See Every Angle

 A less conspicuous option is to choose a so-called keyhole backup camera.
 These flush-mounted cameras are installed inside of holes that are drilled in the rear bodywork of vehicles.
 You will have to be willing to have a hole drilled in the bodywork of your car to use this type of camera.

-License-plate backup cameras are also quite popular.
+License Plate Backup Cameras are a quite popular option, available as full-frame models or camera mount only.
 Some models obscure vehicle tags, though, and that is a no-no in many states.
-Before spending your money on this option, make sure that it is kosher where you live.
+Before spending your money on this option, make sure that it is legal where you live.

-You will have to make a few additional decisions before investing in a backup camera:
+Decisions to consider before investing in a backup camera:

 - Low-light and night-vision cameras are available.
 If you do a lot of driving at night, you might want to buy one.